CelalTEMIZ/Music-Player/README.md

 # Music Player on HCS12 Dragon Board

+  - Requirements
+    - HCS12 Dragon Board
-  - Program implemented with C on Freescale CodeWarrior Development Studio 5.9.0
+    - Freescale CodeWarrior Development Studio 5.9.0

+  - Program implemented with C programming language.
   - Plays songs on PTT5 Buzzer.
   - Control PTH and get the value from PTH.
   - Plays 3 different songs for 15 seconds according to what is selected at the two least significant DIP switches (00, 01, 10, 11).